 Victoria Beard is interested in the relationship between community-based planning and poverty in the global south.
-As a 2021–22 Global Public Voices fellow, she plans to draw attention to unequal access to urban services such as water and sanitation, and urban poverty and inequality in developing countries.
+As a 2021–22 Global Public Voices fellow, she drew attention to unequal access to urban services such as water and sanitation, and urban poverty and inequality in developing countries.

 Beard's research explores the intersection of collective action, social movements, transnational processes, and planning.
 Beard has two ongoing research projects.
 One examines community-based planning and poverty alleviation in Indonesia, Thailand, and Cambodia.
 The other examines transnational community-based planning in Southern California and Oaxaca.